Brute Forcing FLAC Apodization Chains

 First and foremost, there's little value in extending base chains unless they actually improved upon the compression of their individual parts.
 If the output size of A+B, for example, isn't smaller than both A and B were individually in the first round, it can be written off as an evolutionary dead end.

-Speaking of extending, we needn't add every (deduped) single apodization to every base chain in every round, either.
+And speaking of extensions, we needn't add every (deduped) single apodization to every base chain in every round, either.

 We only need to add the ones that improved when added to each permutation of the base component(s) in the previous round.
 For example, it would only make sense to test (A+B)+C if the deduped/improved pair results contained both A+C and B+C.